sansi-zhang/L3FNet/Hardware/hardwarecode/L3FNet-Hardcode/finn-hlslib/docs/source/library/mmv.rst

 ..
 ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ====================================
-activations.hpp
+mmv.hpp
 ====================================

-The activations.hpp file lists a set of classes used to implement the activation part of the mvau.
+The mmv.hpp file collects the description of the class used for Matrix-Multi-Vector compute

-.. doxygenfile:: activations.hpp
+.. doxygenfile:: mmv.hpp